slothsoft/parkitect-blueprint-investigator/README.md

 But neither the incorrect nor the correct version produced the bytes of the blueprint names in [Step5BruteForce](/src/main/java/de/slothsoft/parkitect/blueprint/investigator/Step5BruteForce.java).

-So that was a bust, however I realized the first 3 bytes of the blueprints were always the same:
+So that was a bust, however using the RGBA bits I realized the first 3 bytes of the blueprints were always the same (that is of course true for every combination of bits, not just RGBA):

 ```
 1100 1010